-1. The purpose of this report is to seeks Council's endorsement of the Kalamunda Achieving - Corporate Business Plan 2018-2022.
+1. This paper seeks Council's endorsement of the Kalamunda Achieving - Corporate Business Plan 2018-2022.

 BACKGROUND

 - 2. In 2017 the City of Kalamunda worked extensively with the community to develop an aspirational vision Connected Communities, Valuing Nature and Creating the Future Together. - 3.
 To guide the allocation of resources and effort to achieve our vision, the community guided the City in the development of the Community Strategic Plan 2017-2023. - 4.
 The Kalamunda Achieving Corporate Business Plan 2018-2022 is revised annually and provides the operating plan that translates the strategic plan into action.